w3bsuki/twistlycbdz/refactoring-progress.md

   - Implemented fallbacks to prevent undefined property errors
   - Fixed errors appearing on Sport & Recovery, Beauty & Cosmetics, and Hybrid & Mushrooms pages

+## Hydration Mismatch Fixes (2024-06-25)

+During our continued performance optimization, we encountered and fixed a hydration mismatch error that was occurring between the server and client rendering:

+### Hydration Issues

+- **HTML Class Order Mismatch**:
+  - Fixed inconsistent class ordering between server and client rendering
+  - Updated the root layout HTML element to use consistent class ordering
+  - Changed from `scroll-smooth light ${inter.variable}` to `scroll-smooth ${inter.variable} light`
+  - This ensures the browser can properly match the server-rendered HTML with client hydration

+- **Theme Provider Enhancements**:
+  - Added a consistent storage key to the theme provider
+  - Improved initialization stability by using a consistent storage key "twistly-theme"
+  - Ensures application theme is consistently applied across server and client renders
+  - Prevents flashes of incorrect theme during page load

+These changes eliminate React hydration warnings and ensure a smooth, consistent experience across all pages.
+The hydration mismatch was causing React to detect differences between the server-rendered HTML and the client-side component tree, which could lead to unexpected UI behavior and performance issues.

+## Next Steps

+- Further optimize image loading strategies
+- Refine error boundaries for improved UX during network issues
+- Create a comprehensive loading state system
+- Implement comprehensive E2E tests for critical paths

 ## Responsive Design Improvements

 - Enhanced ProductDetail component for better mobile experience